 If you’re still renting, you might think that you’re not paying a mortgage.
-Technically that may be correct but in the end the mortgage on your rental unit is ultimately being paid for by you.
-When real estate investors evaluate a potential purchase, one of the first things they’ll be looking for is whether or not the unit cash flows.
+Technically that may be correct but in the end, you’re paying the property owners mortgage.
+When real estate investors evaluate a potential purchase, one of the first things they’ll be looking for is whether or not the unit generates cash flow.
 Investors typically won’t buy a rental unit if it looks like the transaction will result in an additional monthly expense.
 Instead, the rent from the unit should more than cover the mortgage payment on the property, including property taxes, insurance and maintenance.
-If not, the investor will move on to the next possible purchase.
+If not, the investor will move on to a different property.

 How does a real estate investor know if a deal will work or not?
 Primarily by doing some research on similar rental units in the area.
 It’s easier to come to a conclusion if there are multiple rental units in the area and less so if the home is essentially an isolated rental.
 For renters, they typically can pay around one-third of their gross monthly income for housing.
 That’s also the percentage that lenders use when determining affordability when someone applies for a new loan or wants to get preapproved.

 Many times, renters begin thinking about buying when their lease is soon to expire.
 And as market rents continue to rise, they start to think about it even more.
-In some areas, renting is actually more expensive than owning, especially so as we’re still in a very attractive mortgage interest rate market.
-It’s the lower mortgage rates that can offset higher rents.
+In some areas, renting is actually more expensive than owning, especially with low rates in the mortgage market.
+Lower mortgage rates can offset higher rents.

 When first exploring the option of buying, you’ll want to have a conversation about how much you can comfortably qualify for along with how much down payment may be required along with associated closing costs.
 With this total cost estimate, you can begin the path of saving.
 Even still, there are many low down payment options as well as ways to reduce how much in closing costs you can expect to pay.
 As you arrive at this stage, you’re getting closer to owning instead of renting.
 You’ll then also still be paying a mortgage, only this time it belongs to you and you’re an owner, not a renter.